 (we’ll save the debate over whether Social Security and pensions are “earned” for another time)

 You might have also heard about active and passive income.
 You can be forgiven for thinking passive income would be considered unearned income, but it really depends on the source.
 For instance, if you wrote a book and are collecting royalties, you might call that passive/unearned income.
 But it is actually residual income, and it is income received for work you accomplished, so it is earned income.
+The IRS may disagree with me there, but you see what I’m saying.

 How do you get multiple income streams?